 “I’m really lucky here, in that we’ve got a senior management team and board of trustees that really back our event programme.
 Launching new products is quite a high risk but it’s also high reward.
 Thankfully I’ve got a fantastic team of event colleagues who are all really passionate and really talented.
 Together we get amazing results.”

 Are you a fundraiser?
-Join your peers discussing all aspects of organising charity events over on the EventTribe Forum.
+Join your peers discussing all aspects of organising charity events over on the EventTribe Forum and check out our full list of unique fundraising ideas.